Racism in America: Now That We Can No Longer Ignore It, What Should We Do?

 That system puts Black and Brown people of color at the receiving end of economic, educational and opportunity inequality.

-While we are focusing on the institution of our police force right now — and given how it came to be, reform is overdue — but that’s not the only one sector where white supremacy is prevalent.
+While we are focusing on the institution of our police force right now — and given how it came to be, reform is overdue — but that’s not the only sector where white supremacy is prevalent.

 Housing, healthcare, education, jobs, media…there is little untouched by racism in America.